devops329/devops/instruction/awsEcr/awsEcr.md

 # AWS Elastic Container Registry (ECR)

-AWS Elastic Container Register (ECR) is a [Open Container Initiative](https://opencontainers.org/) compliant container registry.
+AWS Elastic Container Register (ECR) is an [Open Container Initiative](https://opencontainers.org/) compliant container registry.
 You can store up to 500 MB of container images in a private repository without charge.
-Using ECR is a convenient and secure way to upload your jwt-pizza-servicer container images and then deploy them using AWS Elastic Container Services (ECS).
-Here is the long term architecture that we are working towards
+Using ECR is a convenient and secure way to upload your jwt-pizza-service container images and then deploy them using AWS Elastic Container Services (ECS).
+Here is the long term architecture that we are working towards:

 ![Pizza service deployment](pizzaServiceDeployment.png)

 ## Setting up ECR

-In order to use ECR you must first create a ECS repository that will hold the jwt-pizza-service container images.
+In order to use ECR, you must first create a ECS repository that will hold the jwt-pizza-service container images.
 Complete the following steps.

 1. Open the AWS browser console and navigate to the ECR service.
 1. Press `Create repository`.